PetitPrinc3/PIpod-Nano/README.md

 sudo chmod +x install.sh
 ```

 You are now ready to run the installation.
-Run install.sh with root privileges and specify the path to the folder you want the pi to play music from:
+Run install.sh with root privileges and specify the path to the folder you want the pi to play music from :

 ```
 sudo ./install.sh /home/pi/Music/
 ```

+Default folder will be /home/pi/Music if you don't mention any.

+### To be done